 Go out in public.
 Don't go for a hike in a remote area or go for a walk in a deserted location.
 Plus, your cell phone may not work in a remote area.

-Don't have more than two-drinks.
+Don't have more than two drinks.
 You need to keep your wits about you & make a good first impression.
 And, please, don’t drink and drive.

 Keep your purse or wallet with you.
 Don’t leave it at the table with your date if you go to the restroom.

 Make sure that a friend knows your whereabouts and keep a charged cell phone with you.
 It's always a good idea to use an APP like Life360.
 Establish a friend circle.
 It's just a great idea for someone to always have your back.

 Be sure to protect your personal information, including your finances.
 Both men and women can be “gold diggers” or excessively preoccupied with money.
 Don’t provide financial information including your social security number to strangers.
 Don’t respond to requests for money for any reason.
 If this happens, please report it immediately to us.